jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).053.jpeg)

-Also executes, when its parent procedure executes, but it doesn’t delegate to another procedure, like a call does:
+Also executes, when its parent procedure executes, but it doesn’t delegate to another procedure, like a call might:

 ![](images/Symbol%20Language%20(2004).054.jpeg)